-2. Players who are added to a roster must not have played for a team of higher classification during the current season within the same program.
+2. Players who are added to a roster after August 31st must not have played for a team of higher classification during the current season or the previous season, or a team that has been reclassified by the By-Laws from the previous two years within the same program.

-3. All roster additions must be approved by the State Director.

-C. A team manager may release up to four (4) players from his team's frozen roster.
+- 3. All roster additions must be approved by the State Director. - C. A team manager may release up to four (4) players from his team's frozen roster.